Updated on October 22, 2021.

-Water temperature management must be given its proper place within a Legionella prevention program – no more and no less.
+Water temperature management must be given its proper place within a Legionella water management program – no more and no less.
 Target temperatures must be set thoughtfully, achieved safely, and measured.
-As with the entire Legionella management plan, the effectiveness of water temperatures in controlling Legionella cannot be guaranteed and must therefore be validated rather than assumed.
+As with the entire Legionella water management plan, the effectiveness of water temperatures in controlling Legionella cannot be guaranteed and must therefore be validated rather than assumed.

 For more on this topic, see the article “The Fine Print” (PM Engineer, October) on https://hcinfo.com/publications/free-legionella-articles/, and the online training course, “Water Temperatures and Legionella in Plumbing Systems.”
 If you have access to LAMPS Training Notes, see 4.009, “Domestic Water Temperatures.”

 Have you had success in in controlling Legionella in domestic water systems via water temperatures management?
 Please comment to share your experience.